 Improvement Teams – Precision and Expertise in Change Facilitation:

-In larger organisations, dedicated improvement teams take center stage when it comes to managing change processes.
+In larger organisations, dedicated improvement teams take centre stage when it comes to managing change processes.
 These specialised teams are tasked with facilitating and overseeing specific aspects of the change initiatives.
 They are composed of individuals who possess the expertise, skills, and knowledge needed to drive change effectively.
 Improvement teams operate with precision, focusing their efforts on identified areas of improvement.
 By creating these focused groups, organisations can channel their resources efficiently and ensure that each facet of the change process is meticulously managed.

 Voluntary Fire Departments – Rapid Response to Change Challenges: